grafana/pyroscope/examples/debug_python_with_pyroscope.md

 ![image](https://user-images.githubusercontent.com/23323466/105662478-aa40ce80-5e84-11eb-800a-57735c688fc9.png)

 During the period of 100% CPU utilization, you can assume:
-- End-users are having a frusturating experience (i.e. App / Website is loading slow)
+- End-users are having a frustrating experience (i.e. App / Website is loading slow)
 - Server costs will increase after you provision new servers to handle the additional load

 The question is: **which part of the code is responsible for the increase in CPU utilization?** That's where flame graphs come in!